+3. Downward inversions must maintain contact with an original base.

+$\label{thm:exception:thm:exc$

+${\it Example: Cartwheel-style\ transition\ dismounts}.$

-- Downward inversions must maintain contact with an original base.
-Exception: The original base may lose contact with the top person when it becomes necessary to do so.
-Example: Cartwheel-style transition dismounts. - 4.
-Downward inversions from above prep level: - a.
-May not stop in an inverted position.
+- 4. Downward inversions from above prep level: - May not stop in an inverted position.

 Example: a cartwheel roll off would be legal because the top person is landing on their feet.

 Exception: A controlled lowering of an extended inverted stunt (example: handstand) to shoulder level is allowed.

-- May not land on or touch the ground while inverted.
-Clarification: Prone or supine landings from an extended stunt must visibly stop in a non-inverted position and be held before any inversion to the ground. - 5.
-Downward inversions may not come in contact with each other. - I. Bases may not support any weight of a top person while that base is in a backbend or inverted position.
+- b.
+May not land on or touch the ground while inverted. - Clarification: Prone or supine landings from an extended stunt must visibly stop in a non-inverted position and be held before any inversion to the ground. - 5.
+Downward inversions may not come in contact with each other. - Bases may not support any weight of a top person while that base is in a backbend or inverted position.
 Clarification: A person standing on the ground is not considered a top person.